clemsonciti/palmetto-documentation/docs/software/packages/matlab.md

 Once the executable is produced, you can run it like any other executable in your batch jobs.
-Of course, you'll also need the same `matlab` and (optional) GCC module loaded for your job's runtime environment.
+Of course, you'll also need the same `matlab` loaded for your job's runtime environment.